xmos/sw_usb_audio/doc/index.rst

 .. note::

-    The reader should always refer to the supplied CHANGELOG and README files for known issues etc in a specific release
+    The reader should always refer to the supplied CHANGELOG and README files for known issues in a specific release

 .. toctree::